puppetlabs-toy-chest/puppetlabs-aws/README.md

 #### Type: ec2_vpc_routetable

-Sets up a VPC route table.

 #####`name`
 *Required* The name of the route table.
+This is the value of the AWS Name tag.

 #####`vpc`
 *Optional* VPC to assign the route table to.